jahosp/rsteg-tcp/README.md

 also a checkbox to enable or disable the RSTEG method and an input box where you can specify the retransmission probability for RSTEG (defaults to 7%).

+The HTTP server only accepts GET and POST requests on the root and /upload paths.

 #### TCP
 For TCP you'll have to input the server IP, the server port, and the source port.
 In the same way as in the POST request, here you can browse for the cover and secret data.
 Also you can edit the retransmission probability.
+After the stream is closed the client will show a Matplotlib figure that plots the data transfered, both as cover and in secret.

 <p float=left>
  <img  height="400" src="https://user-images.githubusercontent.com/15250664/98666040-be2c6800-234c-11eb-9039-966bfe37a8e5.png">